QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 The stochastic optimal growth model has plenty of structure to exploit for this purpose, especially when we adopt some concavity and smoothness assumptions over primitives

-We'll use this structure to obtain a **Euler equation**  based method that's more efficient than value function iteration for this and some other closely related applications
+We'll use this structure to obtain an **Euler equation**  based method that's more efficient than value function iteration for this and some other closely related applications

 In a :doc:`subsequent lecture <egm_policy_iter>`, we'll see that the numerical implementation